Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

 This analysis demonstrates that researchers should exercise caution in extending the intuition of \citet{imbens1994identification} to an empirical setting with covariates and a multivalued treatment.
-Observing a sharp decline in the dropout rate at age 14 after the reform, \citet{oreopoulos2006estimating} argues that the IV and OLS coefficients in this setting are expected to identify treatment effects of the comparable population, providing an analogy to the comparison between the LATE and ATE.
+Observing a sharp decline in the dropout rate at age 14 after the reform, \citet{oreopoulos2006estimating} argues that the IV and OLS coefficients in this setting are expected to identify the treatment effects for the comparable population, providing an analogy to the comparison between the LATE and ATE.
 In principle, however, the LATE interpretation in \citet{imbens1994identification} draws on a model with a binary treatment and no covariates.
-It is still plausible that the LATE and ATE in this setting roughly match \emph{conditional on} the schooling level and the birth cohort, judging by the extensive response to the reform.
-Nevertheless, the estimated patterns of the IV and OLS weights suggest that the IV and OLS coefficients identify treatment effects for entirely different birth cohorts at entirely different schooling margins.
+It is still plausible that the LATE and ATE in this setting match \emph{conditional on} the schooling level and the birth cohort, judging by the extensive response to the reform.
+Nevertheless, the estimated patterns of the weights suggest that the IV and OLS coefficients identify the effects for entirely different birth cohorts at completely distinct schooling margins.